cyzus/worldreasoner/README.md

 To forecast real-world events, LLM agents must reason from partial evidence under strict temporal constraints.
 A fundamental obstacle is **temporal data leakage**: an agent backed by a model trained through 2025 that answers a question about a 2022 election is not forecasting — it is recalling history.
 WorldReasoner addresses this by restricting all tool access to evidence available at the simulated forecast date, scoring the submission immediately while preserving the temporal boundary.

-A scalable agentic construction pipeline generates forecasting questions from prediction markets and news streams, collects time-stamped evidence, and builds post-resolution hindsight reference graphs automatically — yielding **345 resolved tasks** derived from **14,141 articles** with graphs covering **8,087 extracted events**.
+A scalable agentic construction pipeline generates forecasting questions from prediction markets and news streams, collects time-stamped evidence, and builds post-resolution hindsight reference graphs automatically — yielding **345 resolved tasks** derived from **14,141 articles** with graphs covering **8,087 extracted events** (paper snapshot; the public DB includes additional evidence collected since publication).

 <p align="center">
   <img src="docs/images/forecasting_sandbox.png" width="90%" alt="Forecasting temporal gateway — the agent only sees evidence before simulated_date" />